Batteryless Grid-Tie

 cooperatives are exempt from this law.
 If your utility company

-will allow you to connect your PV system to their grid, the next
+will allow you to connect your PV system to its grid, the next question

-question to ask is if they will buy the energy back at the retail or
+to ask is if it will buy the energy back at the retail or

 wholesale rate.
 Ideally you want the utility company to buy back